Plotprojects/plot-titanium-module/readme.md

 You define the handler in _assets/plotgeotriggerhandler.js_.
 When Plot detects that a geotrigger has triggered, it executes the script.
 The script runs in a different context than the normal scripts are executed.
 Therefore you cannot reference views or global variables from the geotrigger handler.

 You can remove geotriggers from the array you don't want to mark as handled.
-Always call _plot.popGeotriggers()_ and _plot.markGeoTriggersHandled(geotriggers)_.
+Always call _plot.popGeotriggers()_ and _plot.markGeotriggersHandled(geotriggers)_.

 An example for _assets/plotgeotriggerhandler.js_:
 ```